praveenkumar-pokala/MCP-for-Engineers/README.md

-# Complex Trip Planner: API vs MCP Demo 🌍✈️
+# MCP for Engineers: Zere-to-Hero 🌍✈️

 This repository demonstrates the **difference between classic APIs and MCP-style tools** using a more complex, but still intuitive, example: